 While medical malpractice lawsuits may run longer than other civil claims, there is one caveat to this that injured patients should remember.
 When a medical professional has committed any medical malpractice that is egregious, criminal, or beyond the hope of explanation, they will probably seek to settle the matter as quickly and quietly as possible.
 It is crucial for injured patients in this position to consult with their San Diego medical malpractice attorneys to determine the best approach to settlement negotiations if the opportunity to settle is available.

 In virtually every civil case, settlement offers all parties involved an easy and effective method for ending their dispute.
-In a medical malpractice lawsuit, if there is little to no room for the defendant to argue their mistake was honest and an expected potential outcome of the treatment in question, a settlement could be offered.
+In a malpractice lawsuit, if there is little to no room for the defendant to argue their mistake was honest and an expected potential outcome of the treatment in question, a settlement could be offered.
 Swift settlement allows the defendant to move past the situation and the plaintiff to secure their compensation quickly.
-However, defendants in medical malpractice claims can potentially face professional consequences and even lose their medical licenses for egregious medical negligence.
+However, defendants in malpractice claims can potentially face professional consequences and even lose their medical licenses for egregious medical negligence.

-How Does a Medical Malpractice Lawsuit Work?
+How Does Medical Malpractice Litigation Work?

 A medical malpractice lawsuit begins on the date a plaintiff is harmed by a medical professional or on the date a plaintiff discovers harm done by a medical professional.
-The next step in a medical malpractice lawsuit is usually obtaining a second opinion (and sometimes, additionally, a third) to confirm that the plaintiff experienced harm due to medical negligence.
+The next step in a malpractice litigation is usually obtaining a second opinion (and sometimes, additionally, a third) to confirm that the plaintiff experienced harm due to medical negligence.
 An injured plaintiff should consult an experienced San Diego medical malpractice attorney as soon as possible after such an experience to determine the best method of starting their claim.

-Once the plaintiff and their attorney have formed the foundation of their case and determined the scope of the plaintiff’s claimable damages, the next phase of a medical malpractice lawsuit is submitting the medical malpractice claim for formal review.
+Once the plaintiff and their attorney have formed the foundation of their case and determined the scope of the plaintiff’s claimable damages, the next phase of a malpractice lawsuit is submitting the medical malpractice claim for formal review.
 Typically, the medical board with jurisdiction over the defendant will handle the review and then issue a Notice of Right to Sue to the plaintiff.
 At this point, the plaintiff and their San Diego medical malpractice lawyer may file their Complaint with the court and await the defendant’s response.

-What Qualifies for a Malpractice Suit?
+What Qualifies for a Malpractice Injury Suit?

 In a personal injury lawsuit, the plaintiff and their legal team must prove the elements of negligence to succeed with their claim.
 Medical malpractice cases are quite similar, but there are a few key differences all plaintiffs should know.